OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

 ### Exercise 1

 We have compared two herbicides for weed control in maize.
 With the first herbicide (A), we observed the following weed coverings: 9.3, 10.2, 9.7 %.
-With the second herbicide, we observedd: 12.6, 12.3 e 12.5 %.
-Are the means for the two herbicides significantly different (P < 0.05)?
+With the second herbicide, we observed: 12.6, 12.3 and 12.5 %.
+Are the means for the two herbicides significantly different ($\alpha = 0.05$)?

 ### Exercise 2

 We have made an experiment to compare two fungicides A and B. The first fungicide was used to treat 200 fungi colonies and the number of surviving colonies was 180.
 B was used to treat 100 colonies and 50 of those survived.
-Is there a significant difference between the efficiacies of A and B (P < 0.05)?
+Is there a significant difference between the efficiacies of A and B ($\alpha = 0.05$)?

 ### Exercise 3

 A plant pathologist studied the crop performances with (A) and without (NT) a fungicide treatment.
-The results are as follows:
+The results (yield in tons per hectar) are as follows:

     A    NT
   ----- ----